 Louisiana adopted the magnolia as their official flower in 1900.

-(Mississippi, whose school children voted for the magnolia in 1900, took no official action for 50 years.
-Mississippi adopted the magnolia as the state's official flower in 1952.)
+Mississippi however, whose school children voted for the magnolia in 1900, took no official action for 50 years.
+Mississippi finally adopted the magnolia as the state's official flower in 1952.

-In 1941, the Mary Swords DeBaillon Louisiana Native Iris Society was formed by a group of Louisiana iris enthusiasts in order to protect the habitat of native Louisiana irises from commercial development.
+In 1941, the Mary Swords DeBaillon Louisiana Native Iris Society was formed by a group of Louisiana iris enthusiasts.
 In 1948, the group changed its name to the Society for Louisiana Irises.
-The Society, its membership having grown to about 185 members, proposed legislation in 1950 to replace the magnolia blossom with the Louisiana iris.
-In an effort to appease the magnolia supporters, legislation was also proposed to make the magnolia the official state tree.
+The Society, its membership having grown to about 185 members, proposed legislation, in 1950, to replace the magnolia blossom with the Louisiana iris as Louisiana's official state flower.
+In an effort to appease the magnolia supporters, legislation was also proposed that would make the magnolia the official state tree.

 The debate between the iris lovers and the magnolia supporters sometimes grew heated.
 The iris was referred to as a plant that grows in swamps and one magnolia supporter offered,

 "Lots of people already think that everyone in Louisiana lives in houses on stilts in swamplands and keeps an alligator as a watchdog."

 (Caillet Marie's Scrapbooks)

 An elderly woman who made her living painting and selling magnolia pictures testified for the magnolia.

 Iris supporters thinking that they were promoting a more practical nominee, contended that the native Louisiana iris can be grown everywhere and that the magnolia, grown throughout the south, is not unique to Louisiana.
 There was an expectation that redesignating the magnolia as the state tree would placate magnolia supporters.